Seabrook is a small village on the Kent coast. Due to the chalky ground and hilly landscape, it can make gardens difficult to work with.

 slatted fence panels for windy areas

-Use slatted fence panels to create bin storage areas
+Use slatted fence panels to create bin and hidden storage areas

 Before entering the garden from the side entrance, there is a large storage area for bins and other garden equipment.
 Originally it was enclosed by blue featherboard fencing, but the couple wanted to change it for something more contemporary and stylish.
 They chose Venetian Hit and Miss fence panels to surround the storage area and extend along the front of the garden.
 These premium slatted fence panels combine our Venetian fence panels with a Hit and Miss design.
 This means that you still get the appearance of a slatted fence panel, but with extra privacy due to the additional pales on the opposite side.
 Now the bins are hidden from view and there is increased privacy around the front of the garden, with the slatted fence panels blending with the Venetian fencing at the back of the garden.
 They have installed two access points using Canterbury Combi gates, which have a solid panel for the lower two thirds, and a decorative slatted top, so they match both solid and semi-solid styles of fencing.